Iwein: Second plot cycle

 Iwein frees the land of the Lady of Narison from Count Aliers, who has asserted a claim to it.
 The lady and the people wish him to become their sovereign, but he does not want this and hurries away.
 In the course of the story, he twice more rejects a marriage out of loyalty to Laudine.

 Iwein rescues a lion from a dragon.
 From now on, the lion remains faithfully at his side, giving Iwein a new identity, the Knight of the Lion.

 Chance brings him back to the spring, where the memory of his loss causes him to faint and fall from his horse.
 Iwein is on the verge of losing his mind again.
 Then he finds Lunete at the spring; because of her role in the marriage and Iwein's faithlessness (untriuwe), she has been sentenced to death.
 The only means of proving her innocence is trial by combat, and the deadline is the following day.
 Iwein acknowledges his guilt and assures Lunete that he will fight for her.

 Immediately thereafter, however, he also commits himself to assisting his host in the fight against the giant Harpin the following morning.
 With the lion's help, he is able to overcome this scheduling conflict by defeating the giant in time to also be able to successfully fight for Lunete.
 Her accusers undergo the same punishment that was intended for her: they are burned at the stake.
-Laudine, who does not recognize the Knight of the Lion in his new identity, learns during this episode that the knight has lost the favor of a lady, and condemns it—unaware that she herself is the lady.
+Laudine, who does not recognize the Knight of the Lion in his new identity, learns during this episode that the knight has lost the favour of a lady, and condemns it—unaware that she herself is the lady.